Rescue Me (Bell, Book & Candle song): Music video

 A music video was produced to promote the single.
 It begins with a little boy, running across a grainfield to an old house.
-He goes up to the attic, where he finds a ship model and blows the dust off it.
+There he finds a ship model in the attic and blows the dust off it.
 It appears as if the band is performing inside the ship itself.
 Every time the boy moves it, the room where the band stands starts to rock.
-Through a porthole-window, singer Jana Gross watches the camera while she sings.
-The boy puts the ship on a tub of water and splashes with the water.
-The band is then seen with water splashing to all sides.
-Towards the end, the ship is lowered into the water, and outside the window where Gross sings, the water slowly fills up.
-The boy watches the ship that is now at the bottom of the tub.
-As the video ends, he runs away through the grainfield.
-And Gross is seen through the porthole-window, now without water outside.
+And as the boy puts the ship on a tub of water and splashes with the water, it makes the band performing with water splashing to all sides.